Parsav/PN532ExtAntNFCBreakout/README.md

 The reason I decided not to use the keyduino is the fact that it locks you into using an arduino Leonardo, which isnt inherently bad until you run out of memory.
 Any decently complicated sketch will fill that puppy up in no time.
 I decided to switch to the [Teensy 3.5](https://www.pjrc.com/store/teensy35.html) for its extended memory, more IO's, and built in microsd reader.
 My hope is to make an expansion board that could fit onto the teensy, in order to make compact, flexible, and powerful projects for my xNT transponder.

 However, dont feel like you have to do the same, if you have another layout in mind, go for it, it's all open source so do what you wish.

+The board file included here has the original Keyduino circuit laid out already, but its not optimized for a standalone board, just the area it was on the leonardo.
+I also chopped off the internal antenna and related components, becasue we just need the connector

 ## Share Ideas
 This has the possibility of being a very useful tool for anyone who wants to hack together stuff for their xNT, and only you guys know how to make it more useful.
 Contribute to its design, make it your own.